cloudsoft/brooklyn-marklogic/README.md

 Watch this space
 ----------------

-The code currently available is step one.
-It allows one to roll out a new MarkLogic cluster.

 We are actively working on additional features for more control and flexibility when deploying and managing MarkLogic clusters.
 These include:

-* Deploy to the Region of your choice, with your favourite AMI.
-  Currently it requires a custom MarkLogic AMI, until there is a MarkLogic 7 download available.
-* Allow new nodes to bind to existing EBS volumes.
-  For example, if a VM has failed or needs to be taken down for some reason, then a new one can be started to replace it.
+* Allowing new nodes to bind to existing EBS volumes.
+For example if a VM fails failed or needs to be terminated then a replacement can be started very quickly.
-* Allow the cluster to scale-up and scale-down.
-  Scaling down may involve mounting the EBS volumes for a node's forests on other existing nodes.
-  Scaling up may involve mounting existing volumes that are currently attached to existing nodes, to balance the load.
-* Support other cloud providers, and support Bring-Your-Own-Nodes (e.g. where you have a list of IPs for pre-existing machines).
+* Automatically scaling clusters of d- and e-nodes up and down depending on load and other custom policies.
+* Balancing load on d-nodes by redistributing forests as clusters resize.
+* Deploying multiple clusters and setting up replication between them in different regions, or even different cloud providers.

+We are keen to hear about your favourite use-cases.
+Contact us at info@cloudsoftcorp.com.

 ================